ArcGIS Blog

 Tip 1: Manage Layer Editability at the Map Level

 As a data manager, you enable editing for a layer on the Settings tab of the Layer’s Item Details page.
 But did you know that you can control editability for layers at the map level?
-For each editable layer in a map, you can choose whether to alllow or disable editing for that layer in that map.
+For each editable layer in a map, you can choose whether or not to alllow editing for that layer in that map.
 This is especially useful when your map includes editable layers that you want to use to provide context, like roads or addresses, but you don’t want map users to edit those layers.

 To manage editability for a layer in Map Viewer, follow these steps: